 Select from the following services

-The COVID-19 pandemic is touching every aspect our society, and affecting each of us in different ways.
+As the pandemic rolls on, the persistent nature of the virus reminds us of its ability to influence our lives, touching every aspect our society and affecting each of us in different ways.

-Feelings of anxiety and uncertainty are completely normal.
+With (at least) three lockdowns completed across the city, feelings of anxiety and uncertainty are completely normal.
 But it is important to try to not let these feelings overwhelm us.
+We have proven our strength as a community, and that strength and resilience places us well to meet the challenges ahead.

-Whether you are self-isolating, staying home or still working, find time in your day to try some of these de-stressing activities to help you feel a little better about the world.
+So to help you through this endurance event, take a little time for yourself and try some of these de-stressing activities to help you feel a little better about the world.
+You've got this.

 Do some gentle exercise